Formation of planetary systems by pebble accretion and migration: Hot super-Earth systems from breaking compact resonant chains: Matching observations

 While each of these constraints is important, we consider the compositional constraints on close-in super-Earths to be the weakest.
-This is because a) the division between `rocky' and 'ice-rich' is poorly-defined in terms of the actual water mass fraction; and b) there are uncertainties in both measured planetary radii/masses and the equation of state of planetary constituents at high pressure \citep[e.g.][]{valenciaetal07,rogersseager10,swiftetal12, lopezfortney14,duffyetal15,zengetal16,dornetal17,millsmazeh17,bergeretal18,wicksetal2018,smithetal2018}.
-Nonetheless, we discuss the apparent rocky nature of super-Earths in Section \ref{sec:rockyicy}.
+This is also because (a) the division between rocky and ice-rich is poorly defined in terms of the actual water mass fraction; and (b) there are uncertainties in both measured planetary radii and masses and in the equation of state of planetary constituents at high pressure \citep[e.g.,][]{valenciaetal07,rogersseager10,swiftetal12, lopezfortney14,duffyetal15,zengetal16,dornetal17,millsmazeh17,bergeretal18,wicksetal2018,smithetal2018}.
+Nonetheless, we discuss the composition of super-Earths in Section \ref{sec:rockyicy}.